mattatcha/scaneo/README.md

 Generate Go code to convert database rows into arbitrary structs.
 Works with any database driver.
 Don't have to worry about database columns and struct names matching or tagging structs.
-No reflection.
 No ORM magic.

 ## Installation
 If you have Go installed, then do this.